fatihkaranfil/fatihkaranfil.github.io/themes.md

 ## Energy transition and public policymaking

-- “Energy Transition in Oil-Dependent Economies: Public Discount Rates for Investment Project Evaluation” (with A. Pierru). [*The Energy Journal*](https://www.iaee.org/en/publications/ejindex.aspx) *Forthcoming*, 2024.
+- “Energy Transition in Oil-Dependent Economies: Public Discount Rates for Investment Project Evaluation” (with A. Pierru). [*The Energy Journal*](https://journals.sagepub.com/doi/full/10.5547/01956574.45.SI1.fkar) 45, pp. 63-88, 2024.

 - “The energy transition and export diversification in oil-dependent countries: The role of structural factors” (with L.D.
 Omgba). [*Ecological Economics*](https://www.sciencedirect.com/science/article/pii/S0921800922003421) 204, 107681, 2023.